awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. However, when the encrypted EBS volume is detached from the EC2 instance, Amazon EBS removes the plaintext key from memory\.
 The next time the encrypted EBS volume is attached to an EC2 instance, the attachment fails, because Amazon EBS cannot use the CMK to decrypt the volume's encrypted data key\.

-## Scheduling and Canceling Key Deletion<a name="deleting-keys-scheduling-key-deletion"></a>
+## Scheduling and canceling key deletion<a name="deleting-keys-scheduling-key-deletion"></a>

 The following procedures describe how to schedule key deletion and cancel key deletion in AWS KMS using the AWS Management Console, the AWS CLI, and the AWS SDK for Java\.

 **Warning**
 Deleting a customer master key \(CMK\) in AWS KMS is destructive and potentially dangerous\.
 You should proceed only when you are sure that you don't need to use the CMK anymore and won't need to use it in the future\.
 If you are not sure, you should [disable the CMK](enabling-keys.md) instead of deleting it\.

 Before you can delete a CMK, you must have permission to do so\.
 If you rely on the key policy alone to specify AWS KMS permissions, you might need to add additional permissions before you can delete the CMK\.
-For information about adding these permissions, go to [Adding Permission to Schedule and Cancel Key Deletion](#deleting-keys-adding-permission)\.
+For information about adding these permissions, go to [Adding permission to schedule and cancel key deletion](#deleting-keys-adding-permission)\.

 **Topics**
 + [Using the AWS Management Console](#deleting-keys-scheduling-key-deletion-console)
 + [Using the AWS CLI](#deleting-keys-scheduling-key-deletion-cli)
 + [Using the AWS SDK for Java](#deleting-keys-scheduling-key-deletion-java)

-### Scheduling and Canceling Key Deletion \(Console\)<a name="deleting-keys-scheduling-key-deletion-console"></a>
+### Scheduling and canceling key deletion \(console\)<a name="deleting-keys-scheduling-key-deletion-console"></a>

 You can schedule and cancel key deletion in the AWS Management Console\.